datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 ## Indicators

-- When Red layer is active, the RGB indicator turns red.
-- When Blue layer is active, the RGB indicator turns blue.
-- When Purple layer is active, the RGB indicator turns purple.
+- The RGB indicator turns red, blue, or purple to indicate when the red, blue, or purple layer is active.
 - When the Workman layer is active, the RGB indicator turns green.
-  Currently, this means that activating the Red layer while using the Workman layout will make the indicator show yellow. (red + green.)
+  Currently, this means that activating e.g. the Red layer while using the Workman layout will make the indicator show yellow. (red + green.)
 - The Num Lock status is shown on the Pro Micro tx LED.
+- Caps Lock status is shown on the Pro Micro rx LED.
-- If you attach a speaker to PC6 (pin 5) and compile with AUDIO_ENABLE=yes, music will be played at startup, when switching default layers, and when saving the default layer.
+- If you attach a speaker to Pro Micro pin 5 (PC6) and compile with AUDIO_ENABLE=yes, music will be played at startup, when switching default layers, and when saving the default layer.

 ## Variants